iewnfod/CAIE_Code/README.md

       to force the program pass those parameters by-reference or by-value respectively.
 If no `BYREF` nor `BYVAL` is given, the program will follow the prior parameter.
-If the program cannot find a clear indication it will, by defalt pass parameters by-value.
+If the program cannot find a clear indication it will, by default pass parameters by-value.
-        * If you explicitly define the data types of array passed `BYVAL` the program will implicitly convert to the desinated data type;
+        * If you explicitly define the data types of array passed `BYVAL` the program will implicitly convert to the designated data type;
           the program will not convert data types when passed `BYREF`.
         * `BYREF` : pass the reference of a variable
         * `BYVAL` : pass a copy of the variable